Skip to content

 3. Click OK.

-• Navigator view: Browse available QuickBooks tables (Customers, Invoices, Items, etc.) and select the ones you want.
+• Navigator view: Browse available QuickBooks tables (customers, invoices, item_inventories, accounts, bills, etc.) and select the ones you want.

 • Advanced options: Enter a custom SQL query for more control.